 - Minor discomfort

-While mild pain and discomfort is expected, on occasion patients will experience much more severe pain during their recovery.
+While mild pain and discomfort is expected, on occasion patients may experience more severe pain during their recovery.
 If this happens to you, contact your surgeon immediately.

-In addition to these minor side effects, the BBL carries the risk of more severe or long lasting complications as well, including the following:
+In addition to these minor side effects, the BBL carries the risk of more severe or longer lasting complications, including the following: